 Quick-relief (rescue) medications work immediately to relax airways and quickly control acute asthma attacks.
 They are not useful for preventing attacks or controlling inflammation in the airways.

 The standard quick-relief medication is a beta2-agonist inhaler.
 Beta2-agonists serve as bronchodilators, relaxing and opening constricted airways during an acute asthma attack.
-A short-acting inhaled beta2-agonist, taken as needed, is often the only medication used by children with chronic mild asthma.
+A short-acting inhaled beta2-agonist, taken as needed, is often the only medication used by children with intermittent asthma.

 - Children with diabetes or a history of seizures should take these drugs with caution.